ericinlinux/100-days-of-code/log.md

 **Thoughts** Some statistical knowledge is required to interpret the results of the code.
 That is something that I should invest soon.

 **Link(s) to work** [Tutorial 2](http://www.bodowinter.com/tutorial/bw_LME_tutorial2.pdf)

+### Day 4: January 10, Wednesday (Python Coding - Sharing Behavior)

+**Today's Progress**: Worked on the parameter tuning algorithm and in the plotting of the results.
+Also worked in R for linear models.

+**Thoughts** Have to double check the code later to see if everything is as expected.
+God many troubles using data frames in R, as I am not good on it.

+**Link(s) to work** [Sharing Behavior Project](toinclude.future)

+### Day 5: January 11, Thursday (Python Coding - Health Behavior)

+**Today's Progress**: Coding for data analysis in Python today.
+Functions for cleaning the data set and generating documentation for the project.

+**Thoughts** Finished the cleaning part of the code.
+Need to create a function to fetch the files generated.

+**Link(s) to work** [Health Behavior Project](http://toinclude.future)